camrinbraun/marinepredators-website/content/prospectives/content.md

 #subtitle = ""
 +++

+Students in my lab usually have skills in oceanography, fish ecology, and programming.
+If you are interested in joining my lab, please send me an email with (1) your CV, (2) unofficial transcripts, (3) a couple of paragraphs about your research interests and career goals (non-academic is ok), and (4) a recent written example of your work.
+I will make decisions about incoming students during Jan-Feb of the year of admission.

 Thanks for your interest in joining the MPG.
-The information provided here is intended to give you an idea of the qualities I look for in graduate students, and my general expectations for students in my lab.
+The following information is intended to give you an idea of the qualities I (and many of my colleagues) look for in graduate students, and our general expectations for students in the lab.

 <h3>Qualities</h3>